-2. What is the Best Planner App for Students?
+2. What is the Best Student Planner App?

 Many students love Power Planner and Todoist, but it’s all subjective.
-The best school planner app depends on your specific needs and preferences.
+The best student planner app depends on your specific needs and preferences.

 You might prefer a super user-friendly, visually appealing app with graph insights on time management.
 Or, you might be satisfied with a simple calendar view organizing your schedule.